sophiaxc/clustexer/README.md

 * cluster data with k-means
 * calculate convex hull
 * display convex hulls as polygons on google maps in HTML with index labels
+* generated google maps are automatically bounded to show all the polygons

 Given some sexy data, your convex hulls will be viewable and labeled on google maps as such:
 ![NY Clusters](/images/ny_clusters.png)